ezramemphis/itp/Band/README.md

 ## Self Assessment

 I feel like I contributed a solid amount to the project.
 I sort of took the lead on really sketching out what the HTML and CSS would look like since I'm fairly familiar with how to structure all of that together.
 And I made sure to turn to the rest of the band whenever I made any edits or decisions to make sure that everyone liked how it was looking.
+And I also wrote my own artist description for myself.

 ## Group Members